 Prof. Dr. Ulrich Pöschl, Max Planck Institute for Chemistry, Mainz, Germany, contact

 Prof. Dr. Ulrich Pöschl is a Scientific Member of the Max Planck Society, Director of Multiphase Chemistry Department of the Max Planck Institute for Chemistry, and professor at the Johannes Gutenberg University in Mainz, Germany.
-A champion of Open Science, Pöschl was the initiator of interactive open access publishing and peer review (multi-stage open peer review), first established with the international OA journal Atmospheric Chemistry and Physics (ACP), of which he is Chief Editor.
-He is also Chairman of the Publications Committee and Council Member of the European Geosciences Union.
+A pioneer of Open Science, Pöschl was the initiator of interactive open access publishing and peer review (multi-stage open peer review), first established with the international OA journal Atmospheric Chemistry and Physics (ACP), of which he is Chief Editor.
+He has also been involved in the launch of several other successful open access journals and greatly advanced open access in the earth and environmental sciences by serving as Chairman of the Publications Committee and Council Member of the European Geosciences Union.

 Prof. Dr. Gerard Meijer, Fritz Haber Institute (FHI) of the Max Planck Society, Berlin, Germany, contact